 About Kingo Root

-KingoRoot is a source to root the Android device by just following some simple steps.
-It makes rooting a piece of cake for the users and saves from the hassle to unlock the bootloader of the Android device.
-The overall process to root Android has been quite tricky and time-consuming.
+It is a source to root the Android device by following simple steps.
+It makes rooting a piece of cake for the users and saves them from the hassle of unlocking the bootloader of the Android device.
+The overall process of rooting Android has always been quite tricky and time-consuming.

 Before the release of these one-click root apps like Kingo Root, KingRoot, and Framaroot, one has to follow the following steps to root the Android phone manually: